When a traveler asks AI for a boutique hotel, it returns a short list. If yours isn't on it, I find why, and what to fix first.

 Most independent properties have no way to check what AI says about them.
 Chains have corporate teams for this.
 You don't.

 Each audit is specific to your property.
 This is not an automated tool.
-You walk away with a clear picture and a prioritized action list, written for an owner, not a developer.
+You walk away knowing what to change and in what order, in plain language written for an owner, not a developer.

 No retainers.
 No implementation packages.
 One deliverable.